0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 If you plan on using your reader node for development or if you plan to upgrade your node to a zk node, then you will need to [set up reverse proxy using example in ZK node guide](https://drive.google.com/file/d/1WOzM63QsBntSVQMpWhG7oDuEWYJE2Ass/view).
 Otherwise, you can go to the next page to upgrade to a [baker node](run-a-baker-node.md).

+You should now have a reader node, running on a secured VPS.
+On the next page you can learn how to upgrade this to baker node.
+A baker node is a required step for all [paid node services](node-payment-rewards-and-risks.md).